wp-plugins/design-approval-system/readme.txt

 Yes.
 It's not as hard as it may seem.
 Once you try it you will see how easy we have made it.  http://www.slickremix.com/category/design-approval-system-tutorials/

-If you have more questions or would like to view other users questions please visit our forum at http://www.slickremix.com/support-forum/
+If you have more questions or would like to view other users questions please visit our support forum at http://www.slickremix.com/support-forum/

 == Screenshots ==